-Management liability is a suite of complementary covers designed to offer financial protection for you, your fellow directors and employees, and your company for wrongful acts you, or your employees, have, or are alleged to have, committed.
+Management liability insurance is a suite of complementary covers designed to offer financial protection for you, your fellow directors and employees, and your company for wrongful acts you, or your employees, have, or are alleged to have, committed.

 It is made up of three heads of cover: